MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Add-AppSharedPackageContainer.md

 ```

 ### -ForceApplicationShutdown
-Closes all packages currently running in the Shared Package Container
+Closes all packages currently running in the Shared Package Container.

 ```yaml
 Type: SwitchParameter